What is Osteoarthritis?

 - A genetic defect in joint cartilage

-- Stress on the joints owing to certain jobs and playing sports.
+- Stress on the joints owing to specific jobs and playing sports.

 Types of Osteoarthritis

-Hip: Osteoarthritis of the hip, sometimes pain appears in different locations, including the groin, thigh, buttocks, or knee.
-The pain would be stabbing and sharp or it could be a dull ache, and the hip is often stiff.
+Osteoarthritis of the hip, sometimes pain appears in different locations, including the groin, thigh, buttocks, or knee.
+The pain would be stabbing and sharp, or it could be a dull ache, and the hip is often stiff.

 - The three joints of the foot that involve the heel bone, the inner mid-foot bone, and the outer mid-foot bone

 - The joint of the big toe and foot bone

 - The joint where the ankle and shinbone meet